Cambridge District Scout Archive

 2nd (Newnham).
 The Second is going strong, though we should like to see them grow in numbers.
 A.S.M.
 Hullick’s brother has painted a beautiful memorial tablet to the two members who fell in the war (Tabor and King).
 Their outdoor stunts seem good: their indoor knowledge of Scoutcraft needs pushing home.
 Reveille 1920

 A Wolf Cub pack was started at some point by 1923, and registered in 1924.
+An earlier B Pack, the original Wolf Cub pack ‘numbering’ system, existed briefly in 1918.
+It may have become the 2nd in 1919 but this is not indicated by any facts.
 Some suggestion of a closure (possibly of the Troop) in 1925, but at this time a missed yearly re registration readily resulted in being placed in abeyance.
 The links with St Mark’s continued throughout.

 A second closure occurred in 1943, to reopen as Cubs in 1944 and fully in 1945.
 The Group reported Rovers, Scouts and Cubs but diminished.
 They survived until 1968 when as a remnant Wolf Cub pack they were absorbed by the 11th/9th – a troop with no pack.
 (The 11th/9th opened their HQ in Newnham in 1975 but the date of their first association with the area is unclear.)